 A refusal to invest in productive capital (factories, machinery, etc.) by the capitalists who have plenty of money available to do so.
 Since investment is the means by which capitalists expand their wealth and power, why would they ever slow down or halt their further investment?
 Two explanations for why this can sometimes happen are:

 1) For temporary political reasons, such as to force the collapse of a social-democratic or other reformist government which the capitalists perceive as being insufficiently supportive of their interests;

-2) Because of a serious overproduction crisis in which large numbers of capitalists do not see any profitable investment opportunities because they already have many factories which are partially or completely idle.
+2) And much more importantly, because of a serious overproduction crisis in which large numbers of capitalists do not see any profitable investment opportunities because they already have many factories which are partially or completely idle.

 “Rising income inequality since the 1980s in the United States has generated a